sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 In addition to individual simulation executables, the following targets are available to build with `make` or `ninja`:

+- unit-tests
+  - Build unit tests, which you can run with `ctest -L unit`.
+Available if `BUILD_TESTING` is `ON` (the default).
+- test-executables
+  - Build all tests, including executables, so you can run all tests with `ctest`.
+Available if `BUILD_TESTING` is `ON` (the default).
+To compile `test-executables` you may have to reduce the number of cores you build on in parallel to avoid running out of memory.
 - all-pybindings
   - Build Python bindings.
 See \ref spectre_using_python for details.
 - install